Manage Your HFS Contract

 - Select Take This Room to confirm your new assignment

-- Your spring 2022 bill in LionPATH will be updated with any changes to your room cost
+- Your 2023 spring semester bill in LionPATH will be updated with any changes to your room cost

 Break Housing / Holiday Housing

 The University has three official academic year break periods: fall break, the break between the fall and spring semesters, and spring break.
 During these break periods, University Housing closes and all residents are required to leave for the entire period.
 Personal belongings may be left in the room during the break periods.
 View Important Dates for when housing closes and reopens.

 To accommodate students who are unable to travel home during these time periods or who need to stay on campus during the break periods, Housing offers a Break Access/Holiday HFS Contract.
 Students assigned to Break Access/Holiday Housing will be charged an additional room fee per semester for this service.
 No refunds are processed if a student does not stay for all or any part of the closedown periods.
 The Break Access/Holiday Housing HFS Contract cannot be canceled.